Skandinaviska Enskilda Banken AB publ Sells 36,383 Shares of Under Armour Inc (NYSE:UAA)

-Skandinaviska Enskilda Banken AB publ lowered its stake in shares of Under Armour Inc (NYSE:UAA) by 66.3% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 18,505 shares of the company’s stock after selling 36,383 shares during the quarter.
+Skandinaviska Enskilda Banken AB publ reduced its holdings in Under Armour Inc (NYSE:UAA) by 66.3% during the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 18,505 shares of the company’s stock after selling 36,383 shares during the quarter.
 Skandinaviska Enskilda Banken AB publ’s holdings in Under Armour were worth $180,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently made changes to their positions in UAA.
-Huntington National Bank boosted its stake in Under Armour by 113.1% during the second quarter.
-Huntington National Bank now owns 4,051 shares of the company’s stock worth $40,000 after buying an additional 2,150 shares in the last quarter.
-Rampart Investment Management Company LLC boosted its stake in Under Armour by 168.6% during the second quarter.
-Rampart Investment Management Company LLC now owns 4,112 shares of the company’s stock worth $40,000 after buying an additional 2,581 shares in the last quarter.
-CSat Investment Advisory L.P. boosted its stake in Under Armour by 229.2% during the second quarter.
-CSat Investment Advisory L.P. now owns 6,081 shares of the company’s stock worth $59,000 after buying an additional 4,234 shares in the last quarter.
-Banque Cantonale Vaudoise boosted its stake in shares of Under Armour by 40.1% in the 1st quarter.
-Banque Cantonale Vaudoise now owns 6,484 shares of the company’s stock valued at $60,000 after purchasing an additional 1,857 shares in the last quarter.
-Finally, Macquarie Group Ltd. boosted its stake in shares of Under Armour by 285.5% in the 2nd quarter.
-Macquarie Group Ltd. now owns 8,867 shares of the company’s stock valued at $86,000 after purchasing an additional 6,567 shares in the last quarter.
-32.23% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also made changes to their positions in UAA.
+KBC Group NV increased its stake in Under Armour by 14.6% in the 1st quarter.
+KBC Group NV now owns 30,078 shares of the company’s stock worth $278,000 after acquiring an additional 3,823 shares during the last quarter.
+Aperio Group LLC boosted its holdings in shares of Under Armour by 2.0% in the 1st quarter.
+Aperio Group LLC now owns 60,377 shares of the company’s stock worth $556,000 after purchasing an additional 1,200 shares in the last quarter.
+Arizona State Retirement System boosted its holdings in shares of Under Armour by 22.6% in the 1st quarter.
+Arizona State Retirement System now owns 43,310 shares of the company’s stock worth $399,000 after purchasing an additional 7,971 shares in the last quarter.
+Rhumbline Advisers boosted its holdings in shares of Under Armour by 8.4% in the 1st quarter.
+Rhumbline Advisers now owns 345,056 shares of the company’s stock worth $3,178,000 after purchasing an additional 26,844 shares in the last quarter.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in shares of Under Armour by 18.3% in the 1st quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 37,268 shares of the company’s stock worth $343,000 after purchasing an additional 5,776 shares in the last quarter.
+Institutional investors and hedge funds own 32.23% of the company’s stock.

-UAA has been the topic of several recent analyst reports.
-BTIG Research boosted their target price on shares of Under Armour from $5.00 to $9.91 and gave the company a “sell” rating in a research note on Tuesday, July 21st.
-Deutsche Bank reduced their target price on shares of Under Armour from $13.00 to $12.00 and set a “hold” rating on the stock in a research note on Monday, August 3rd.
-Citigroup boosted their target price on shares of Under Armour from $10.00 to $13.00 and gave the company a “buy” rating in a research note on Tuesday, August 4th.
-Susquehanna Bancshares upgraded shares of Under Armour from a “negative” rating to a “neutral” rating and boosted their target price for the company from $4.00 to $9.00 in a research note on Monday, August 3rd.
-Finally, Raymond James restated a “buy” rating on shares of Under Armour in a research note on Wednesday.
-Two investment analysts have rated the stock with a sell rating, nineteen have assigned a hold rating and six have issued a buy rating to the company’s stock.
-The company has an average rating of “Hold” and a consensus target price of $12.05.
+A number of equities analysts have recently issued reports on the company.
+BTIG Research upped their price objective on Under Armour from $5.00 to $9.91 and gave the stock a “sell” rating in a report on Tuesday, July 21st.
+Citigroup upped their price objective on Under Armour from $10.00 to $13.00 and gave the stock a “buy” rating in a report on Tuesday, August 4th.
+Raymond James reiterated a “buy” rating on shares of Under Armour in a report on Wednesday.
+Jefferies Financial Group set a $13.00 price objective on Under Armour and gave the stock a “buy” rating in a report on Friday, July 31st.
+Finally, Deutsche Bank dropped their target price on Under Armour from $13.00 to $12.00 and set a “hold” rating for the company in a report on Monday, August 3rd.
+Two equities research analysts have rated the stock with a sell rating, nineteen have given a hold rating and six have assigned a buy rating to the stock.
+Under Armour has an average rating of “Hold” and an average price target of $12.05.

+Under Armour (NYSE:UAA) last announced its earnings results on Friday, July 31st.
+The company reported ($0.31) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.40) by $0.09.
+Under Armour had a negative return on equity of 8.08% and a negative net margin of 15.21%.
+The firm had revenue of $707.40 million during the quarter, compared to analyst estimates of $538.23 million.
+During the same quarter in the prior year, the company earned ($0.04) EPS.
+The business’s revenue was down 40.6% compared to the same quarter last year.
+Sell-side analysts predict that Under Armour Inc will post -0.74 earnings per share for the current year.

 Under Armour Profile